mozilla/addon-sdk/packages/api-utils/docs/window/utils.md

 ### getInnerId

-The ID of the given window's current inner window.
+Returns the ID of the given window's current inner window.

 ### getOuterId